A Very Brief History of Sugar Consumption

 Energy Depletion – Added sugars only give us a false sense of energy that ultimately lead to a physical and mental crash.
 When we experience these insulin spikes and the resulting crashes, repeatedly, it is quite exhausting for our bodies.

 Liver & Kidney Ailments – Too much sugar can also lead to fatty liver and kidney damage over time.

 Poor Dental Health – It’s no secret that sugar is the root of cavities.

 Where is Sugar Found?

 We have become absolutely engulfed by it.
 Companies know what our tastebuds like, so they slip it in every product they can.
-So not only are we bombarded by sugary treats at every grocery, restaurant, festival, holiday, or other event; but we can’t even escape this harmful substance when we open up a jar of pasta sauce.
+Not only are we bombarded by sugary treats at every grocery, restaurant, festival, holiday, or other event; but we can’t even escape this harmful substance when we open up a jar of pasta sauce.